-- 8. In its BERs, KEL stated that the initial prequalification process for the projects was conducted in 2021.
+- 8. In its BER, KEL stated that the initial prequalification process for the Project was conducted in 2023.
 Subsequently, in compliance with the Authority's Decision, the prequalification process was re-conducted, along with the technical evaluation, to permit the participation of new applicants, while excluding the pre-qualification process for those who had already been prequalified.
-According to KEL, eighteen parties were prequalified for the 50 MWp Winder project, whereas twenty applicants were prequalified for the 100 MWp Bela project. - 9.
-The invitation to bid advertisement for the projects was published on 02 April 2024 in the following publications: - International newspapers: China Daily, Khaleej Times, New York Times and Financial Times - National newspapers: Daily Dawn, Business Recorder, Express Tribune and others - Tendering websites: globaltenders.com and tendersinfo.com. - 10.
+According to KEL, two (02) new bidders namely Fauji Fertilizer Company Limited and Reshma Power Generation (Pvt.)
+Limited submitted the documents, in addition to five (05) parties already prequalified in 2023. - 9.
+The invitation to bid advertisement for the Project was published on 02 April 2024 in the following publications: - International newspapers: China Daily, Khaleej Times, New York Times and Financial Times - National newspapers: Daily Dawn, Business Recorder, Express Tribune and others - Tendering websites: globaltenders.com and tendersinfo.com. - 10.
 KEL submitted that it formed the Bid Evaluation Committee ("BEC"), in accordance with the NCBTR- 2017 to oversee the competitive bidding process, evaluation of bids and preparation of the BER.
 The BEC comprised of five members; four members of KEL and one Independent Consultant namely OMS (Pvt.)
 Limited ("OMS").

 - 11. KEL submitted that during the tendering process, several potential bidders submitted pre-bid clarifications, which were addressed by KEL in consultation with OMS.
-A consolidated document of pre-bid clarifications was subsequently prepared and circulated to all bidders by KEL on 23 July 2024 and then on 26 July 2024. - 12.
+A consolidated document of pre-bid clarifications was subsequently prepared and circulated to all bidders by KEL on 27 August 2024. - 12.
 The prequalified bidders were required to submit the (i) bid submission letter, (ii) confidentiality agreement, (iii) form of covenant, (iv) power of attorney, (v) affidavit, (vi) letter of acceptance, and (vii) form of bid bond, and as per KEL, all the bidders were found compliant with the legal requirements. - 13.
-On the bids' submission deadline of 31 July 2024, a total number of seven (07) bids were received for 50 MWp Winder project, and eight (08) bids were received for 100 MWp Bela project.
+On the bids' submission deadline of 31 August 2024, a total number of seven (07) bids were received for the Project.
 According to KEL, BEC assessed both the technical and financial proposals and subsequently conducted bid evaluations, in accordance with RFP.
 OMS was the integral part of the bid evaluation process and has endorsed the technical and financial evaluation. - 14.
-All the parties submitting the technical bids passed the technical evaluation and were decided as technically qualified.
+According to KEL, one of the new bidder i.e. Reshma Power Generation (Pvt.)
+Limited did not pass the prequalification criteria.
+Reshma Power on 05 September 2024 was notified of failing to meet the RFP requirements and was asked to provide the missing information, however, it did not comply and was disqualified, and therefore, its technical bid was not validated/opened, leaving theprocess to six (06) bidders. - 15.
 KEL informed that from the date of announcement of technically qualified bidder, any bidder feeling aggrieved by the evaluation outcome could have lodged a complaint before the Grievance Redressal Committee ("GRC") at the email address provided by the company.
 According to KEL, no grievance was received as all the bidders were declared as technically qualified.
-Lastly, MTML was evaluated as the successful bidder given it submitted the lowest bid for both projects. - 15.
+Lastly, JCM was evaluated as the successful bidder given it submitted the lowest bid for the Project. - 16.
 Regarding transparency of the bidding process, KEL submitted that it has conducted the bidding process in a transparent manner ensuring that all information is communicated to all bidders and in a timely manner.
 KEL further informed that the RFP document was also made available on its website.
 Additionally, all bidders were required to register on SAP ARIBA software, for submission of soft copy of the bids.
 Additionally, the bidders were asked to submit the bids in the form of hard copies.
-All correspondences, clarifications and amendments were uploaded on the Ariba Software and/or on KEL's website.
+All correspondences, clarifications and amendments were uploaded on the ARIBA Software and/or on KEL's website.